Fuel System

 Since only some fuel will vapourize when everything is cold, “Cold Start” dumps a crap-ton of fuel into the engine in the hopes that enough of it will vapourize enough to run.
 I have seen some Cold Starts run as rich as 8:1!

-RISK: Cold running means you are flooding the cylinders with un-burned extra fuel.
-This washes away oil, accelerating engine wear, it thins out the oil accelerating bearing wear, and that rich mixture is building up carbon deposits in your engine.
+Cold Running means you are flooding the cylinders with un-burned extra fuel.
+This washes away oil which accelerates engine wear, thins out the oil which accelerates bearing wear, and that rich mixture is also building up carbon deposits in your engine and polluting your oil.

 You need lots more fuel when it’s cold, because only SOME of the fuel will vapourize enough to burn.